EditB/SearchCLI/README.md

  And dependencies:
  inquirer: 6.2.0
+ node-jq: 1.3.1

 Note: Wrote and tested it on Windows 10 Command Prompt (cmd.exe);